PreistlyPython/yt_func/README.md

 # yt_func
-This Python Program was made to Gather from YouTube using the YouTubeData v3 API, analyze that data via Open AI API and congregate all data into a single file for a custom GPT's.
+This python program was made to gather from YouTube using the YouTubeData v3 API, analyze that data with the Open AI API and congregate all data into a single file for a custom GPT's.

-And it does alll of that!
-However it needs some refinement and probably a directory restructuring and or refratoring as all the code is just on a single .py file.
+And it does alll of that, plus a few charting functions for visualizing data.

+To run the code you'll have to have an Google API Key and Open AI API Key.

 All of the code was generated using gpt-4.
 Curated and assembled and debugged by me, also with assistance from GPT-4.

-There are quite a few requirements, and the code base is rather bloated with dead functions and maybe one or two duplicate functions.

-Got stuck trying to atuomate the chart population for plot_radar_charts.
-It was partially working at some point, decided to rework the logic instead of using a fixed scale to use a dynamic scale to plot the data, and have yet to get it work.

-Most of the functions work, aside from plot_radar_charts as its currently being reworked.

-There are some critica errors with thow this project has been designed, as it started on a whim and turned into nearly 3000 lines of code and some rather helpful robust functions.
+example usage

+yt = yt_func()

+#topics to search videos for
+topics = [dogs, rare dogs, hunting dogs]

+#get the top videos for each topic (10 videos by default)
+for topic in topics:
+  yt.get_top_videos(topic)

+#save data to file
+yt.save_video_data_to_csv("dogs.csv")

+AFter it is saved if you want to harvest data over time you can this function

+yt.update_and_save("dogs_2.0.csv", "dogs.csv")

+This will add 10 more videos using the same exact subjects from the earlier run.